04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 The back panel can serve you in a few ways.
 You either keep it empty for comfort if you have to work a lot in and around vehicles or it can serve as an extra supply platform for your teammates and yourself.

-If people do carry something on their back panel it’s usually meant to carry extra magazines and grenades, a radio, medical equipment, breaching equipment, a hydration system, some sort of small MOLLE attached backpack to store stuff or a big backpack to carry lots of equipment usually for a few days of work.
+If people do carry something on their back panel it’s usually meant to carry extra magazines and grenades, a radio, medical equipment, breaching equipment, a hydration system, some sort of small MOLLE/PALS attached backpack to store stuff or a bigger backpack to carry more equipment usually for a few days of work.

-When we’re talking about a MOLLE attached backpack it’s best to get one that’s either easy to detach or compressible.
-This will ensure that you can easily carry a bigger backpack if needed.
+When we’re talking about a MOLLE/PALS attached backpack it’s best to get one that’s either easy to detach or compressible.
+This will ensure minimal profiling (and therefore prevent snagging) or allows you to carry a bigger backpack over it if needed.

 So, now that we’ve covered all the sides of your carrier we’re going to take a deeper look into a few of the more important things on your kit.
 We’re not going to cover every single small piece of your kit, because that would take too long, but what we will cover are the overall placements of your communication setup, medical equipment and the conjunction of your kit with your gun sling.

-Medical equipment is not as critically important for what we do as it is for the use in the real steel shooting world, although a small medical kit can always come in handy.
+Medical equipment is not as critically important for what we do as it is for the use in the professional world, although a small medical kit can always come in handy.

-Anyway, the first medical tool that’s important for any real steel shooter is obviously a tourniquet.
+Anyway, the first medical tool that’s important for anyone working with real bullets is obviously a tourniquet.
 Usually 1 up to 4 tourniquets are carried by one person.
 This means always at least one for yourself.
 But, in some cases also an extra one for another person.
 Or for extreme scenarios you’ll carry one for each limb which brings the total up to 4.

-Tourniquets are usually strapped on the shoulder, on the belt, put inside a medic pouch or on an IFAK, they can also be put in a tourniquet pouch or even on the buttstock of your gun.
+Tourniquets are usually strapped on the shoulder, on the belt, put inside a medic pouch or on an IFAK, they can also be put in a tourniquet pouch or even on the buttstock of your gun using a rubber band.

 Furthermore, the second thing that should be worn is an IFAK or Individual First Aid Kit which is usually placed where you can reach it by yourself.
-So somewhere on your belt or along the one-hundred and eighty degree area of your carrier where we’ve talked about earlier.
+So somewhere on your belt or along the 180 degree area of your carrier where we’ve talked about earlier.

 Besides the IFAK there’s also a medic kit that can be worn by yourself so that a medic can use it on you.
 If there’s not a lot of space left, it’s best positioned somewhere you don’t need to reach for yourself, so on the back panel or on the back of the side panels of your carrier.